mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Prometheus contains the config fields for Prometheus's Integration
+Prometheus contains the config fields for Prometheus's Integration.

 <table>
     <thead>